 Arboviral diseases are diseases spread by biting insects and may affect many different species, including horses, water birds and on rare occasions, humans.
-Arboviral diseases associated with Murray Valley encephalitis (MVE) virus, West Nile virus (Kunjin strain) and Ross River virus are known to occur in Victoria.
+Arboviral diseases associated with Japanese encephalitis (JE) virus, Murray Valley encephalitis (MVE) virus, West Nile virus (Kunjin strain) and Ross River virus are known to occur in Victoria.

 As transmission relies on the bite of infected mosquitoes, humans are not at risk of infection from direct contact with infected animals.

 Clinical signs in horses

 In horses, infection with arboviral disease viruses will not always cause clinical disease, however in some cases animals may present with neurological or musculoskeletal signs such as:

 The clinical signs of arboviral disease also mimic a number of other illnesses, including notifiable diseases such as Hendra.
 It is therefore important to get an accurate diagnosis and wear suitable personal protective equipment when sampling or handling horses displaying neurological signs.

 All Hendra investigations must be reported to Agriculture Victoria on the Emergency Animal Disease Watch Hotline 1800 675 888.

 Resources on the safe management of suspected Hendra virus cases are available from the Queensland Government.